 What should you not eat when you have a sore throat?

 If you have a sore throat, it can be difficult to eat.
-The sores in your mouth and on your tongue make swallowing painful, and the constant coughing makes anything too hot or cold worse.
+The sores on your tongue and in your mouth make swallowing painful, and the constant coughing makes anything too hot or cold worse.